What is the VIX Index?

 Conversely, when the VIX is at very low levels, it is an indication that option prices are cheaper, in which case some traders prefer to implement option buying strategies because there's less loss potential compared to buying options when implied volatility is high.

-In regards to trading the VIX, the index cannot be traded directly since it's just an index.
+In regards to trading the VIX, the index cannot be traded directly.
 However, traders can gain exposure to movements in the VIX by trading VIX options, futures, and other products related to performance in the VIX.

 To better understand the VIX, let's walk through some visualizations that demonstrate its movements, as well as how it tends to change relative to the overall market (the S&P 500).
 Here's a chart of the VIX Index closing prices from November 2015 to November 2016: